Hannah Botterman: Early life and education

-Botterman began playing rugby aged four for Datchworth RFC and after eight years she move to Welwyn RFC.

-Both her parents were involved in the game playing for Datchworth, as were other members of her extended family: her aunt, Jane Everett, was also an England international prop.
-Her uncle, Greg Botterman, played for England and Saracens.
+Botterman began playing rugby aged four for Datchworth RFC and after eight years moved to Welwyn RFC.
+Both her parents were involved in the game, playing for Datchworth, as were other members of her extended family: her aunt, Jane Everett, was also an England international prop.
+Her uncle, Greg Botterman, played for England A and Saracens F.C.

-She was educated at Monk’s Walk School in Welwyn Garden City, Hertfordshire.
-At 16 she attended prestigious rugby school Hartpury College.
+She was educated at Monk's Walk School in Welwyn Garden City, Hertfordshire.
+At 16, she attended Hartpury College.

 Before she was offered a full-time rugby contract, Botterman was a painter and decorator, as well as a waitress at Harvester.
-She also plays golf recreationally.
+She plays recreational golf.

+Personal life

+Botterman is no longer in a relationship with rugby union player Holly Aitchison.